Gasman2014/KiCad-Diff/README.md

 # KiCad-Diff

+Was a bash script - new GUI version rewritten in Python3

 Scripts for performing image diffs between pcbnew layout revisions.
 Extended to show the graphical diff in a webpage.
 Also included some general Kicad/Fossil observations.

 Based on the initial scripts of Spuder and described in  https://github.com/UltimateHackingKeyboard/electronics/tree/master/scripts